linovia/django-bug-hipster/README.md

 Disclaimer
 ----------

 This project's goal is to fully emulate Bugzilla.
+This means the user interface will be the same but the arguments and overall behaviour.

-Please do NOT USE this project as good pratices for what is usually done with Django.
-This is totally out of the prupose here.
+Please do NOT USE this project as a reference for good pratices for what is usually done with Django.
+This is NOT the case and totally out of prupose here.

 Installation